Tafara-N/Projects/Apps/AirBnB_clone/v1/web_static/README.md

 - Directory: `web_static`
 - File: 1-index.html

-2. CSS files
+### 2. CSS files

-mandatory
-Score: 99.05% (Checks completed: 100.0%)
-Write an HTML page that displays a header and a footer by using CSS files (same as 1-index.html)
+Write an HTML page that displays a header and a footer by using CSS files (same as `1-index.html`)

 Requirements:

-You must use the header and footer tags
+- You must use the `header` and `footer` tags
-No inline styling
+- No inline styling
-You must have 3 CSS files:
+- You must have 3 CSS files:
-styles/2-common.css: for global style (i.e. the body style) styles/2-header.css: for header style styles/2-footer.css: for footer style
+	- `styles/2-common.css`: for global style (i.e. the `body` style)
+	- `styles/2-header.css`: for header style
+	- `styles/2-footer.css`: for footer style

-The layout must be exactly the same as 1-index.html
+The layout must be exactly the same as `1-index.html`

 **Repo:**